OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: Related Work

 \section{Related Work}

 Skeleton-based gesture recognition has attracted much attention due to its robustness under varying conditions.
 Existing datasets like SHREC’17~\cite{de2017shrec} and DHG~\cite{de2016skeleton}, collected with Intel RealSense, include 28 gesture categories and 2,800 samples mainly for offline recognition.
-SHREC’22~\cite{emporio2022shrec}, gathered via HoloLen2, contains 288 sequences and 1,152 instances for online recognition.
+SHREC’22~\cite{emporio2022shrec}, gathered via HoloLens 2, contains 288 sequences and 1,152 instances for online recognition.
 However, these datasets are limited in scale, quality, and diversity, as summarized in Table \ref{tab:dataset}, which hinders progress.
 To overcome this, we introduce OMG-Bench, a large-scale online micro gesture recognition dataset offering a more challenging benchmark.\\ {\bf Online Gesture Recognition Methods.} Research on skeleton-based action recognition~\cite{STGCN,WDCE,chang2025hierarchical} has advanced gesture recognition.
 Some methods~\cite{liu2023temporal,liu2020decoupled} use GCNs with TCNs or RNNs to recognize pre-segmented gestures, but they are limited to offline scenarios.
-Recent online methods~\cite{cunico2023oo,shen2022gesture} still face sensitivity to sliding window parameters, computational redundancy, and performance drops in two-stage designs.
-We address these issues with a streaming framework that integrates detection and classification, eliminating the drawbacks of traditional sliding windows.\\ {\bf Micro Gesture.} Most micro gesture research focuses on other modalities~\cite{wang2024beyondvision,wang2020negative}, with limited work on skeleton-based approaches.
+Recent online methods~\cite{cunico2023oo,shen2022gesture,chae2025online} still face sensitivity to sliding window parameters, computational redundancy, and performance drops in two-stage designs, and they are not specifically tailored to the characteristics of micro-gestures.
+We address these issues with a streaming framework that integrates detection and classification.\\ {\bf Micro Gesture.} Most micro gesture research focuses on other modalities~\cite{wang2024beyondvision,wang2020negative}, with limited work on skeleton-based approaches.
 STMG~\cite{kin2024stmg} introduced the first TCN-based online method using only thumb and index finger skeletons to recognize seven common micro gestures.
 Its relatively small number of gesture classes and simplified input dimensions reduce the recognition difficulty.
 In contrast, our OMG-Bench offers 40 gesture classes with faster temporal dynamics, posing greater recognition challenges.\\